Employee Customer Story

 “It leaves you thinking 1) should I leave the UK full stop, given the depth of the crisis compared to other countries and the added uncertainty of Brexit?
 And 2) leaving the cities.
 London is expensive, and even Manchester isn’t that cheap these days.”

-The charity worker, who would be interested in an EWA scheme if offered one, believes employers can do more to create an environment where staff feel safe to raise concerns over both pay and their wider financial worries.
+The charity worker, who would be interested in a flexible pay scheme if offered one, believes employers can do more to create an environment where staff feel safe to raise concerns over both pay and their wider financial worries.

 “Employers should be open to employees’ needs and try to be present, whether that’s having regular meetings where concerns on pay, or on management, can be voiced,” he says.
 “It’s really hard to combat something so structural and ongoing when you can’t even talk about it, when it’s almost taboo or considered a bit strange to talk about pay or struggling.
 It’s really challenging, so any work that tries to bridge that gap between people’s experiences and actually talking about them is valuable.
 If an employer can facilitate that happening, it’s brilliant.”